agray998/QA-DevOps-Fundamental-Project/README.md

 A burndown chart for this project was also produced:
 ![burndown](https://github.com/agray998/QA-DevOps-Fundamental-Project/blob/main/figures/burndown.png)
 For version control, git was used, with the project repository hosted on github.
 The development environment used was a python3 virtual environment (venv) hosted on a virtual machine running Ubuntu 20.04.
 Jenkins was used as a CI server, providing automation of building and testing.
-This automation was achieved by setting up a freestyle project which executes the test.sh script when it recieves a webhook from github upon pushing a commit.
-The full pipeline utilised in this project was:
+This automation is achieved by setting up a freestyle project which executes the test.sh script when it recieves a webhook from github upon pushing a commit.
+Jenkins is also used to run the via gunicorn once testing is complete.
+Gunicorn is a WSGI server which allows multiple processes to run the app simultaneously.
+The full pipeline utilised in this project is:
 ![CI Pipeline](https://github.com/agray998/QA-DevOps-Fundamental-Project/blob/main/figures/projCI.png)

 ## Risk Assessment:
 Prior to building the app, a risk assessment was undertaken to identify risks and propose measures to control these risks.
 These measures could then be implemented in the app.
 This initial risk assessment is shown below:
 ![RA](https://github.com/agray998/QA-DevOps-Fundamental-Project/blob/main/figures/project%20RA.png)
-Some of the control measures implemented in the project as a result of this risk assessment were as follows:
+Some of the control measures implemented in the project as a result of this risk assessment are as follows:
 * User profiles were not implemented, as this would require sending some form of authentication over unsecured HTTP connection.
 * SQLAlchemy was used with Flask to prevent SQL commands being sent directly to the database.